One major, endless possibilities to visit ILR and the Cornell campus

 ILR Information Sessions

-Prospective first-year and transfer students are encouraged to visit campus and attend an ILR information session, offered Monday – Friday from 2:45 - 3:45 p.m. in 216 Ives Hall.
-This session introduces you to the ILR curriculum, career and graduate school advising, internships, student organizations, international opportunities, and the admissions process.
+Prospective first-year and transfer students are encouraged to visit campus and attend an ILR information session.
+The ILR information session will introduce you to the ILR curriculum, career and graduate school advising, internships, student organizations, international opportunities, and the admissions process.
 Admissions counselors and/or undergraduate student ambassadors lead each session.

 ILR does not require or offer personal interviews for first-year or transfer applicants.

 Attend classes to experience ILR's curriculum firsthand.
 To prepare for a class visit, please: